This section provides guidelines for compiling C programs that use the MySQL C API.

 To build C API clients on Windows, you must link in the C client library, as well as the Windows ws2_32 sockets library and Secur32 security library.

-On Windows, you can link your code with either the dynamic or
+You link your code with either the dynamic or static C client

-static C client library.
-The static library is named
+library.
+On Windows, the static library is named

 mysqlclient.lib and the dynamic library